UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_05.md

 We’ve also talked about hyperparameter tuning.

+The question is, what dataset do we use if we want to tune our model?

-We do not want to use the test set for this because in that case, it will no longer truly be “unseen data”.
+We do not want to use the test set for this because if we do so, this data will no longer truly be “unseen data”.

 It’s a good idea to have separate data for tuning the hyperparameters of a model that is not the test set so that we obtain a model that